wastb/KIAM-Week0-Challenge/README.md

 - **Wind Rose**: Wind speed and direction distribution.
 - **Bubble Charts**: Multi-variable relationships between solar radiation, temperature, and humidity.

-### 4. Streamlit Dashboard
-Develop an interactive dashboard to visualize the data insights:
-- Dynamic filtering by time and conditions.
-- Interactive plots for solar trends and wind conditions.

----

 ## Setup and Installation

 ### Prerequisites